Air India Express Flight 611: Incident

-Conditions were good, and the captain choose to take off from Runway 27.
+Conditions were good, and the captain chose to take off from Runway 27.
 ATC granted Flight 611 takeoff clearance at 00:49 hours.
 The thrust was set to 98% for takeoff, and as is standard procedure, the captain placed his hand on the thrust levers ready to pull them closed in case of a rejected takeoff.
 Once the aircraft had accelerated to 117 kn, the backrest of the captain's seat suddenly collapsed.
 That caused him to inadvertently pull the thrust levers back, reducing thrust from 98% to 77%.
 The captain immediately called "your controls", giving the first officer control of the aircraft.
 Due to the sudden and unprecedented problem, the first officer failed to confirm the position of the thrust levers, a mandatory step if a pilot becomes incapacitated.
 Once he had recovered his position, the captain took back control of the aircraft with 2000 ft of runway left.
 Despite requiring more force than usual, the captain was able to rotate and the aircraft began to lift off with 1000 ft of runway still available.
 However, during the takeoff, the aircraft collided with the airport fence, an ILS antenna, and a brick wall.
 A motorist passing the brick wall was struck by debris and injured.

 Once airborne, both pilots realized the aircraft was vibrating, which they attributed to wake turbulence and did nothing.
 Cabin crew at the rear of the aircraft felt a bump during takeoff and relayed that observation to the senior cabin crew at the first opportunity, although they believed the noise was caused by cargo moving.
 At the Trichy ATC Tower, operators become aware that the ILS Localizer was no longer working.
 Tower staff dispatched a crew to inspect the antenna, who discovered that it had been destroyed and that the one and a half meter-tall boundary wall had sustained significant damage, with parts of the aircraft skin embedded.
 The damage was found to be from the landing gear.

-Flight 611 crew were informed of that by ATC at 00:56 but, inexplicably, decided to proceed with the flight, in violation of the tailstrike protocol, which states that the aircraft must not be pressurized and must land at the nearest available airport.
+Flight 611 crew were informed of that by ATC at 00:56 but decided to proceed with the flight, in violation of the tailstrike protocol, which states that the aircraft must not be pressurized and must land at the nearest available airport.
 The crew maintained an altitude of 21,000 ft while testing the landing gear and other systems.
 They soon requested to climb to 35,000 ft.
 Whilst the flight carried on towards Dubai, an Air India Express representative attended Tiruchirappalli Airport and inspected the damage done.
 Shortly thereafter, the company contacted the flight crew and instructed them to divert to Mumbai, despite the stricken aircraft being much closer to Dubai.
 Flight 611 touched down safely at Mumbai Airport at 05:38 hours, with the emergency services standing by.